aws-samples/config-resource-compliance-dashboard/backfill/README.md

 | **AWSOrganizationID** | _(empty)_ | Your AWS Organization ID.
 Leave empty for standalone accounts. |

 5. Run the CloudFormation template.

+6. **(OPTIONAL)** Follow these steps to change the lookback period of backfill:
+   - Open the Lambda Console and click on the function `crcd-config-backfill-worker`
+   - Click on the **Configuration** tab.
+   - Click on **Environment variables**.
+   - Environment variable `CONFIG_HISTORY_TIME_LIMIT_MONTHS` defines how many months in the past AWS Config history records will be loaded.
+The default value is `12`.
+   - Environment variable `CONFIG_SNAPSHOT_TIME_LIMIT_MONTHS` defines how many months in the past AWS Config snapshot records will be loaded.
+The default value is `6`.

-6. Open the Backfill Producer Lambda function and run it:
+7. Open the Backfill Producer Lambda function and run it:
    - Open the Lambda Console and click on the function `crcd-config-backfill-producer`
    - Click on the **Test** tab.
    - Select **Create new event** under **Test event action**.